"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Method

 \subsection{Exploratory and Validation Phase Analysis}

 The goal of the focus group and interviews was to understand experiences with online harassment and identify emergent themes to inform a target's trajectory through the online harassment cycle.
 One of the authors created a research guide including semi structured questions.
 The questions included recent harassment experiences; flow of harassment - what happens before, during, and after; and reasons why targets feel that they were harassed.
+This work led to in Fig. ~\ref{stages}, described in further details over the next sections.

 For both phases, video recordings were transcribed and one of the authors performed thematic analysis to produce an initial codebook.
 For Exploratory phase, codes were organized into three general categories: stages of harassment; needs of targets during each of these stages; and factors behind harassment.
-After analysis, a new framework, called PMCR, was created because we found that a chronological order of before, during and after harassment is not sufficient to view the needs distinctly.
-Instead needs cut across all stages of harassment: Prevention, Monitoring, Crisis, and Recovery.
+We applied an existing framework \cite{jigsawmedium} which we refer to as the PMCR framework throughout this paper.
+We chose this existing framework because we found that a chronological order of before, during and after harassment is not sufficient to view the needs distinctly.
+Instead needs cut across all stages of harassment: Prevention, Monitoring, Crisis, and Recovery (see also \cite{jigsawmedium}).
 We realized that themes cut across timeline of harassment - there is no single monolithic event called attack.
 Targets might be under one attack while recovering from a past attack or preparing for the next one.
 So, at a point of time - a person could be in one or more stages of harassment.
 Exploratory phase focus group and interviews yielded a codebook when the transcripts were analyzed using open coding.
 This led to a total of 20 themes and 25 codes, of which 6 codes reappeared in multiple themes.
 These findings discussed stages of harassment (before, during, after), needs of targets during these stages and the factors behind them.
-These findings were then classified into PMCR framework.
+These findings were then classified into PMCR framework \cite{jigsawmedium}.
 Findings based on PMCR framework were then used to inform design of a new prototype.

 Similarly for the Validation phase, the prototype was presented to 18 participants that have been marked as "interviews" in the previous section.
 The users were provided a overview of how the prototype was imagined to work; and how the data was captured, saved and could be operated upon.
 This took about 20 minutes.
 Next, participants were asked to think-aloud while trying to document/report a harassment episode that they had encountered in the last year.
 The task took about 25 - 30 minutes for them to recount their harassment episode and how they would use the prototype to find the harassment, document it and complete a report of that harassment episode.
 These sessions were audio-video recorded, transcribed, and analyzed using open coding.
 Overall we found 9 emerging themes and 21 codes.